FAIR-BioRS/Data/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

 ## Feedback and contribution
 Use the [GitHub issues](https://github.com/fairdataihub/FAIR-BioRS-data/issues) for submitting feedback or making suggestions.
-You can also work the repository and submit a pull request with suggestions.
+You can also fork the repository and submit a pull request with suggestions.

 ## References
 [1] Patel, B., Soundarajan, S., Hu, Z. (2022) *Making Biomedical Research Software FAIR: Actionable Step-by-step Guidelines with a User-support Tool*. bioRxiv (https://doi.org/10.1101/2022.04.18.488694)